NSW 2009, Australia

 Chen v Austral Built Pty Ltd raises interesting questions about the interplay between express contractual terms, implied terms, and statutory warranties in residential building contracts.
 It suggests the potential need for a holistic approach when interpreting builders' obligations and highlights the possible scope of remedial powers available to tribunals in resolving building disputes.

 This case might be seen as suggesting that building contracts could potentially be interpreted in light of the regulatory framework governing residential construction.
-Lawyers practicing in this area may wish to consider arguments for or against the implication of terms based on the broader context of the building project and the statutory environment in which it operates.
+Lawyers practising in this area may wish to consider arguments for or against the implication of terms based on the broader context of the building project and the statutory environment in which it operates.
+Effective residential building contract drafting should explicitly address documentation obligations, certification requirements, and completion criteria to minimise disputes about implied terms and statutory compliance scope under NSW construction law.